Alejogb1/job-board/blog-data/how-do-i-get-an-access-token-using-the-plaid-api-in-a-java-android-application.md

 id: "how-do-i-get-an-access-token-using-the-plaid-api-in-a-java-android-application"
 ---

-Alright, let's tackle obtaining an access token with the Plaid API in a Java-based Android app.
+, let's tackle obtaining an access token with the Plaid API in a Java-based Android app.
 I've been down this road a few times, and it's a bit of a process, but certainly manageable with a structured approach.
 The core challenge revolves around safely initializing the Plaid Link module and then securely exchanging a public token for a more durable access token.
 Let's break this down, piece by piece.

 From the outset, understand that we're dealing with sensitive financial information.
 Therefore, security needs to be paramount.
 Storing API keys directly in your app is a big no-no; ideally, they should reside on your secure backend server and be accessed only when absolutely necessary.
 For this explanation, I will assume a backend service handles secret management and only provides the necessary keys to the client for initialization purposes in a secure way.
 Let's also assume that our Android app has a simple ui and a single Activity called `MainActivity`.